thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 Fixed width files allocate a fixed amount of space in the file for every field, regardless of whether the field is being used in a record or the length of the item.
 The remainder is typically padded with spaces.
-So if there is a name field of twenty characters length, John's name will appear as (using full stops to mark where spaces would be):
+So if there is a name field of twenty characters length, John's name will appear as (using full stops for readability to mark where spaces would be):

     'John................'

 John may find this satisfactory, but Srimadaddankithirumalavaraahavenkatathaa may deem it inadequate.
-The advantages of fixed width include the fact that COBOL coders like it and unlike delimited files, it does not need you to escape the delimiter.
+The advantages of fixed width include the fact that COBOL coders like it and unlike delimited files, it does not require you to escape a delimiter character.

-##This tutorial focuses on fixed width rather than delimited formats
+## This tutorial focuses on fixed width rather than delimited formats
 Formats like CSV are easier to process - various approaches like REGEX can split CSV lines, Java 8 stream tutorials typically use it as an example.
 The main gotcha is escaping the delimiter characters, which isn't an issue in many applications where the delimiter character never occurs in the data.

-##The term 'flat files' is often a misnomer.
+## The term 'flat files' is often a misnomer.
 A programmer may think of flat meaning a two dimensional array of items.
 In reality, many 'flat' file formats have multiple record types, metadata and may even be hierarchical.
 This is not flat data.

 Consider a simple CSV file.
 They often include a header row with the names of the columns.
 That row is different from the others and provides metadata.
 There may be a header or footer with record counts, the creation data, checksums or other data common to the whole file.
 Those records have completely different numbers of columns and data types from the main data.
 The next level of complexity is where there are multiple rows of different types.

 Eventually you will encounter deeply hierarchical delimited or fixed width files, where the vendor ought to have considered XML or JSON.

-##Fixed width files may be sparsely populated.
+## Fixed width files may be sparsely populated.
 We can see the fixed width name example does not use space efficiently:

     'John................'

 Imagine a middle name field, where the application does not have middle names for 98% of the customers.
-A design with lots more optional fields will inevitably be 90%+ whitespace.
+A design with many many more optional fields will inevitably be 90% whitespace or worse.

-In such cases, conversion to XML may actually compress the data by a multiple of e.g. 10 times.
+In such cases, conversion to XML may actually compress the data by a multiple e.g. 10 times.

-#Example input - a hierarchical fixed width data format for postal addresses.
+# Example input - a hierarchical fixed width data format for postal addresses.

 The fixed with data format is defined with a table of records, fields, positions, data types and field names.

-##Format specification
+## Format specification

 |record id|field name|field column|length|data type|
 |---|---|---|---|---|